ucd-plse/eesi-llm/ErrorSpecifications/README.md

 `bazel_python`, please visit the [repository](https://github.com/95616ARG/bazel_python/)
 and follow the `README`.
 Note: We use python `3.7.4` as demonstrated in the `bazel_python` `README`.
 If you do not use `bazel-4.1.0`, installing `bazel_python` will likely not work.
+We have also included a `bazel_python.tar.gz` file with the compressed version.

+#### OpenAI API Token

+You must have an OpenAI API token to use the interleaved analysis.
+You can get one by visiting their [website](https://www.platform.openai.com/api-keys).
+You then must set the environment variable `OPENAI_API_KEY` to the token that you have generated.
+If you have not set this up properly, then the GPT service introduced later will not start properly.

 ### Initial Setup

 #### Launching Services

-##### EESIER Services
+##### Interleaved Analyis Services

-The EESI pipeline is implemented as gRPC services, in order to run the analysis, you must launch each service.
+The analysis pipeline is implemented as gRPC services, in order to run the analysis, you must launch each service.
 You can do so automatically by running the script:
 ```bash